Pratheebhak/Digitize-Docs/README.md

 # \<biotag\>
-Handwritten Labels Extraction and Tagging in Herbarium Images
+Handwritten Labels Extraction and Tagging in Botanical Images

+**Parts of Scripts in this repository has been redacted due to copyright reasons**

 ## Motivation